craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Last Known Keeper: None, see Entry Description.

 	Entry Description: Instances of GME-049 are to be stored within the Vault 0 Processing sector in a 1'x'1'x1' darksteel cube-box lined with a soft textile labelled appropriately for the class of the instance.
 After processing, the following procedures are to be followed:

 	- GME-049-C1 instances are to be stored within the Vault 0 Warm Storage sector in independent TL-O cells, at least 500' from any other TL-O cells, in their 'original' cube-box.
 	- GME-049-C2 instances are to be stored within the Vault 0 Warm Storage sector in one of six TL-R cells (see Procedure Document 049-33), in their 'original' cube-box.
 	- GME-049-C3 instances are to be stored within the Vault 0 Cold Storage sector, in their 'original' cube-box.
 	- GME-049-C4 instances are to be released to the Guild of Merchants within 3 weeks of their processing.

 	GME-049 is a collective identifier for the objects that qualify under the following designation classes:
 		- GME-049-C1 are instance objects capable of instantly forming and collapsing a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance at the will of it's wielder.
-			- GME-049-C2 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and capable of manipulating the size of their own Gate Entrance within a radius of 3', extending the physical size of the instance's Gate Entrance.
+		- GME-049-C2 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and capable of manipulating the pysical size of their own Gate Entrance within a radius of 3', extending the physical size of the instance's Gate Entrance.
 		- GME-049-C3 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and incapable of manipulating the size of their own Gate Entrance.
 		- GME-049-C4 are instance objects capable of forming a Type-2 Planar Gate pointed at one finite Consistant Extraplanar Instance, and incapable of manipulating the size of their own Gate Entrance.

 	GME-049 instances, and the process and knowledge of their creation, presents an existential threat to physical reality as we know it, and therefore the mission of the Guild of Wizards.
 Class 1 and Class 2 instances present an immediate tactical threat and should be dealt with accordingly.
 Class 1 or Class 2 instances, or the knowledge of their creation, must be immediately captured, recovered, or destroyed at all costs.
 ```

 ==$==